Willigers1/Expense-Tracker/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you encounter any problems or have suggestions for improvements.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Contact

-If you have any questions or need further assistance, please contact us at support@expensetracker.com.